ashthemech/AutoCAD-Learning/README.md

     * Went to status bar in model tab, and adjusted the scale to match the viewport.
     * This tells AutoCAD that anything placed in the annotative style will be scaled accordingly in the viewport.
   * Added a linear dimension and a radius dimension to the [conference table](https://github.com/ashthemech/AutoCAD-Learning/blob/62faf78efa7e3fdbd18aeabb0e91e3399f4d6aaa/Annotating%20Simple%20Designs/Conference%20Table%20with%20Dimensions.JPG) in the conference room using the created dimension style.

+  **Adding Leaders (QLEADER)**
+  * Note, Dim Layer override does not work with QLEADER!
+  * QLEADER command is in the dynamic input, so when you type it pops up.
+  * Set the endpoint to be the midpoint of a conference chair, and typed "Chair" into the text box.
+  * Repeated this process for the hexagon in the center of the [table]().

 </details>
 </details>